+Business model innovation was never as important as nowadays.
 Uncertain market forces are a challenge all companies face and are, in most cases, their primary source of risk.
-Shifts in customer habits, globalization, and technological innovations are currently creating difficulties for many business models.
+Shifts in customer habits, globalization, and technological innovations are currently creating difficulties for many businesses.

 a) Who is the customer, and where is the customer segment/niche?